bemoid/bemoid/scss/components/message/message.md

 ### Title

-Messages may have alse a title.
+Messages may have also a title.
 Use the `.message__title` element class.

 [[example file=components/message/example/titled.html]]